MichalKnapik/Small-C-progs/README.md

    		    in dot-compatible output.
 Feel free to use the pictures without attribution.
 The code is more or less what
 		    you can find in CLRS (with one small fix, I think).

 3. ts_queue_oth.c:  An implementation of hand-over-hand locking thread safe queue together with a simple experiment.
+For didactic purposes.